-The centenary of the First World War is being commemorated nationally from 2014 to 2019.
+The centenary of the First World War was commemorated nationally between 2014 and 2019.

 In Islington, between 1914 and 1918, many families lost a father, brother or other relative on the battlefield during the conflict, and life on the home front was a challenging and sometimes frightening experience.

 The cost of the war against Germany and its allies was considerable.
 More than one million people lost their lives from Britain and its dominions and over 9,400 of these were linked in some way to Islington.